Farmer’s Cheese Recipe (Tvorog)

 *Read complete post before the recipe to get a better understanding of how and why you do what you need to do.

-- Shake the bottle with buttermilk and pour 1-2 cups into the warm milk.
+Shake the bottle with buttermilk, then pour 1-2 cups into the warm milk.
 Stir for about 1-2 minutes.

 - Cover with lid and allow to sit at room temperature, undisturbed for 12-24 hours depending on how warm it is.
 If the room temperature is below 70, place pot of warm milk in the oven with just the light on (NO heat).